xiatingouyang/LinCQA/README.md

 ## StackOverflow dataset

-The original SQL queries for the StackOverflow workload is stored under
+The original SQL queries for the StackOverflow workload is located at
 ```
 benchmarks/stackoverflow/sqls/
 ```